yoheimuta/protolint/README.md

 # protolint [![CircleCI](https://circleci.com/gh/yoheimuta/protolint/tree/master.svg?style=svg)](https://circleci.com/gh/yoheimuta/protolint/tree/master)[![Go Report Card](https://goreportcard.com/badge/github.com/yoheimuta/protolint)](https://goreportcard.com/report/github.com/yoheimuta/protolint)[![License](http://img.shields.io/:license-mit-blue.svg)](https://github.com/yoheimuta/protolint/blob/master/LICENSE)

-protolint is a command line tool which lints Protocol Buffer files (proto2+proto3):
+protolint is the pluggable linting utility for Protocol Buffer files (proto2+proto3):

 - Runs fast because this works without compiler.
 - Easy to follow the official style guide.
 The rules and the style guide correspond to each other exactly.
-- Allow to disable rules with a comment in a Protocol Buffer file.
+- Allows to disable rules with a comment in a Protocol Buffer file.
   - It is useful for projects which must keep API compatibility while enforce the style guide as much as possible.
+- Loads plugins to contain your custom lint rules.
 - Undergone testing for all rules.

 ## Installation